UN warns of mass famine in Yemen ahead of donor conference

 The stark warning comes a day before a pledging conference co-hosted by Sweden and Switzerland.
 The U.N.
 Secretary-General Antonio Guterres will appeal for $3.85 billion in relief aid for Yemen this year.

 The response to the U.N. appeal is unlikely to meet expectations, given that the coronavirus pandemic and its devastating consequences hit economies around the globe.
-Wealthy Gulf donors such as Saudi Arabia and the United Arab Emirates, which contributed generously to U.N. appeals in 2018 and 2019, cut back drastically on aid to Yemen last year.
+Wealthy Gulf donors such as Saudi Arabia and the United Arab Emirates, which contributed generously to U.N. appeals in 2018 and 2019, cut back drastically on aid to Yemen last year amid the pandemic and corruption in Yemen aid efforts.

 Yemen’s war started in 2014 when the Houthi rebels seized the capital, Sanaa, and much of the country’s north.
 The Saudi-led, U.S.-backed coalition intervened months later to dislodge the rebels and restore the internationally recognized government.
 The conflict has killed some 130,000 people and spawned the world’s worst humanitarian disaster.